-Indicate input material Recycled or reused input material to tot al material FY 2023-24 FY 2022-23 Not Applicable to HCLTech a Not Applicable to HCLTech as the Company does not engage in any product manufacturing activities.
+Indicate input material Recycled or reused input material to tot al material FY 2023-24 FY 2022-23 Not Applicable to HCLTech as the Company does not engage in any product manufacturing activities.

-Of the products and packaging reclaimed at end of life of products, amount (in metric tonnes) reused, recycled, and safely disposed of.
+4. Of the products and packaging reclaimed at end of life of products, amount (in metric tonnes) reused, recycled, and safely disposed of.